ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 ## Prerequisites

-To be able to contribute to osu!wiki, you must have the following:
+To contribute to the osu!wiki, you must have the following:

 - A [GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/ "GitHub Help in Signing up an account").
 - Knowledge in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "adam-p's cheatsheet for Markdown"), specifically [GitHub-Flavoured Markdown(GFM)](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/ "GitHub Help on Writing on GitHub").